exphert/Scripts/_how-to-use-for-discord.md

 ### Then copy the content of the script you want to use and paste in discord app console (if cannot paste, type `allow pasting`, enter, then paste again)

-## IMPORTANT!!
+> [!IMPORTANT!!]
-Follow the printed instructions depending on what type of quest you have
+> Follow the printed instructions depending on what type of quest you have
-- If your quest says to "play" the game or watch a video, you can just wait and do nothing
+> - If your quest says to "play" the game or watch a video, you can just wait and do nothing
-- If your quest says to "stream" the game, join a vc with a friend or alt and stream any window
+> - If your quest says to "stream" the game, join a vc with a friend or alt and stream any window